 Only through nonstop reflection can you continuously improve your trading strategy.
 Traders who don’t spend enough time on reflection will repeat the same mistakes over and over, while traders who do reflect can achieve 30%+ returns per annum.
 Here’s an example of traders who don’t reflect.

-A lot of Bitcoin traders feel like geniuses.
-They’ve made a lot of money by drawing trendlines, moving averages, technical patterns, etc on cryptocurrency charts.
+A lot of Bitcoin traders felt like geniuses.
+They made a lot of money by drawing trendlines, moving averages, technical patterns, etc on cryptocurrency charts.
 They think they’re making money because their strategy is working.

 In reality, their profits have nothing to do with their strategies!
-They’re making money because they’re simply buying crypto during a bubble!
+They were making money because they were simply buying crypto during a bubble!
 They need to compare what’s more profitable:

 - Their trading in and out of Bitcoin, vs…

 - Their buying and holding Bitcoin.

 If trading in and out of Bitcoin is less profitable than buying and holding Bitcoin, then their strategy is not helping at all!
 That’s the power of reflection.

 If you can’t beat buy and hold, then you’re doing something wrong.
 You need to reflect.

 Now that Bitcoin is in a bear market, most of these traders are losing money even though they’re using standard technical analysis.

 How I came to understand the power of reflection